Working with accountants, bookkeepers and tax agents

 - Who will be my main point of contact?

-- If you are hiring an accounting firm, ask if you will have 1 accountant dedicated to handling your business, or if you'll be dealing with multiple contacts.
-It's often far more streamlined, and easier for you to develop trust with your accountant, if you have the same person managing your accounts, rather than your finances being passed through multiple people.
+- If you are hiring a firm, ask if you will have 1 person dedicated to handling your business, or if you'll be dealing with multiple contacts.
+It's often far more streamlined, and easier for you to develop trust, if you have the same person managing your accounts, rather than your finances being passed through multiple people.

 - How can you save my business money?